ianlintner/rust_oauth2/docs/eventing.md

 ## Features

 - **Configurable Event Filtering**: Choose which events to emit using inclusion or exclusion lists
-- **Pluggable Backends**: Support for multiple event backend plugins (in-memory, console, and extensible for Redis, Kafka, etc.)
+- **Pluggable Backends**: Support for multiple event backend plugins (in-memory, console, Redis Streams, Kafka, RabbitMQ)
 - **Actor-Based**: Built using the Actix actor model for concurrent, non-blocking event processing
-- **Rich Event Metadata**: Events include timestamps, user/client IDs, severity levels, and custom metadata
+- **Rich Event Metadata**: Events are wrapped in an `EventEnvelope` that carries timestamps, correlation IDs, optional idempotency, and W3C trace context (`traceparent`/`tracestate`)
+- **Best-effort semantics**: Event publishing is designed to never break core OAuth2 flows (failures are logged and ignored)

 ## Event Types